JHNUL/quizmaster/docs/Howto.md

  juhanir/test-runner:0.1.2
 ```

-The tests are run on every pull request made in the source repository (owner+collaborators).
+The tests are run on every pull request made in from another branch in the source repository (not forks).
 Target is to always keep it green.

 ![badge](assets/test_badge.png)